cheshire137/competiwatch-desktop/README.md

 **[Download the app](https://github.com/cheshire137/competiwatch-desktop/releases/latest)** - [see what's new](./CHANGELOG.md)

-This is a work in progress.
-It's a desktop app for Windows and macOS to track your competitive match history in Overwatch.
+This is a desktop app for Windows and macOS to track your competitive match history in Overwatch.
+I wanted to see my progress over time, more than what the game or sites like Overbuff provide.
+The app lets you see which heroes you're performing best on, which roles, whether you do better on weekday mornings or weekend evenings, whether joining voice chat helps your win rate, that sort of thing.

 ![Screenshot of match history](https://raw.githubusercontent.com/cheshire137/competiwatch-desktop/master/screenshots/screenshot-matches-windows.png)